Britney Spears and boyfriend Sam Asghari are engaged - KESQ

 Well, baby, she’s a put-on-a-show kind of girl.

-Britney Spears and boyfriend Sam Asghari are engaged, Spears’ talent manager Brandon Cohen of BAC Talent confirmed in a statement to CNN.
+Britney Spears and boyfriend Sam Asghari are engaged, Asghari’s talent manager Brandon Cohen of BAC Talent confirmed in a statement to CNN.

 The couple made their long-standing relationship official today and are deeply touched by the support, dedication and love expressed to them,” Cohen told CNN.

-Note: Correction: A previous version of this article misidentified Brandon Cohen.
-He is Sam Asghari’s talent manager.